SocialGouv/fiches-travail-data/README.md

 ### Manual release

-If you need to trigger the release job manually, you can do it using curl You will need to provide a valid token.
+If you need to trigger the release job manually, you can do it using the [GitHub UI](https://github.com/SocialGouv/fiches-travail-data/actions/workflows/release.yml) or curl.
+You will need to provide a valid token.

 curl -H "Accept: application/vnd.github.everest-preview+json" \
  -H "Authorization: token <your-token-here>" \